francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

 ## Container Networking

 Remember that containers, by default, run in isolation and don’t know anything about other processes or containers on the same machine.
-So, how do we allow one container to talk to another?
+So, how do you allow one container to talk to another?
 The answer is networking.
 Now, you don’t have to be a network engineer (hooray!).
 Simply remember this rule...

 > If two containers are on the same network, they can talk to each other.
 If they aren't, they can't.

 ## Start MySQL

 There are two ways to put a container on a network: (i) Assign it at start or (ii) connect an existing container.
-For now, we will create the network first and attach the MySQL container at startup.
+For now, you will create the network first and attach the MySQL container at startup.

 1. Create the network.